andersonchau/it_learning_notes/study Notes.md

 - P : communcation between nodes is down (network failure, the Cluster is said to be partitioned).
 - A : all request (read/write) return no-error with result/
 - CP : System not claimed itself to be not available to write request. (e.g. only allow read read request)
 - AP : Every request receives a (non-error) response, without the guarantee that it contains the most recent write.
+SYNC after network recover.
 - CA : only occurr in a non-distributed system - Single Node.